How to get a high TOEFL speaking score – with John Healy

 No. The interview made me realise the boundless opportunities AI affords in both language testing and language teaching.

-I sincerely wish John Healy success in his endeavours.
+I sincerely wish John Healy much success in his endeavours.